 From associate professor of English to management trainer to retiree, I’ve journeyed from New Jersey through California to Oregon to discover Douglas firs, months of rain, and dry summers.
 After years of writing academic papers and business books, I’ve discovered that poetry is the way my mind interacts with the world – in images, rhythms, sounds, and intensities of language.
 So I’ve settled into the joyful challenge of translating experience into as few words as possible.
 My aesthetic is embodied in Jack Kerouac’s comment in Dharma Bums: “One day I will find the right words, and they will be simple,” and in Galway Kinnell’s statement, “To me, poetry is somebody standing up … and saying, with as little concealment as possible, what it is for him or her to be on earth at this moment.”

 My poems attempt to be simple in words as they grapple with the complexity of being on earth right now.

-My poems and book reviews have appeared in publications throughout North America and the UK.
-My third collection, Thin Places, was released by Kelsay Books in 2017.
-My fourth, A Penchant for Masquerades, was released by Unsolicited Press in February 2019.
+My poems and book reviews have appeared in publications throughout North America, Australia, and the UK.
+My fourth collection, A Penchant for Masquerades, was released by Unsolicited Press in February 2019.
 I currently serve as the book review editor for the Oregon Poetry Association and poetry editor of Kosmos Quarterly: journal for global transformation.